TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ToplevelModules.rst

 Register a custom toplevel module
 ==================================

-Toplevel modules like "Web" or "File" are registered in the :file:`Configuration/Backend/Modules.php`.
+Toplevel modules like :guilabel:`Web` or :guilabel:`File` are registered in the :file:`Configuration/Backend/Modules.php`.
 All toplevel modules provided by the Core are registered in EXT:core so you can look at :file:`typo3/sysext/core/Configuration/Backend/Modules.php` for reference.